truenas/documentation/content/SCALE/SCALETutorials/Storage/SEDScale.md

 ## TrueNAS Implementation

 TrueNAS implements the security capabilities of [camcontrol](https://manpages.debian.org/unstable/freebsd-utils/camcontrol.8.en.html) for legacy devices and [sedutil-cli](https://www.mankier.com/8/sedutil-cli) for TCG devices.
 When managing a SED from the command line, it is recommended to use the `sedhelper` wrapper script for `sedutil-cli` to ease SED administration and unlock the full capabilities of the device.
-Examples of using these commands to identify and deploy SEDs are provided [below](#deploying-seds).
+See provided examples of using these commands to identify and deploy SEDs [below](#deploying-seds).

-A SED can be configured before or after assigning the device to a pool.
+You can configure a SED before or after assigning the device to a pool.

 By default, SEDs are not locked until the administrator takes ownership of them.
 Ownership is taken by explicitly configuring a global or per-device password in the web interface and adding the password to the SEDs.
 Adding SED passwords in the web interface also allows TrueNAS to automatically unlock SEDs.